reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

 ### Local Variable Type Inference
 Java always needed explicit types on local variables.

-When writing and reading code, we always know which we expect.
+When writing and reading code, we always know which type we expect.
 On the other hand, a lot of the code is just types with no usability.
-#### Old Way of Working
+#### Old Way
 Let us look into the example here.
 We want to create small a set of people, put everything in one list and then go through that list in the for loop to print out their name and last name:
 ```java
 public void explicitTypes(){